Elisedd ap Gwylog

 Elisedd ap Gwylog (died c.
-755), also known as Elise, was king of Powys in eastern Wales, son of Gwylog ap Beli.
+755?), also known as Elise, was king of Powys in eastern Wales, son of Gwylog ap Beli.

-Little has been preserved in the historical records about Elisedd, who was an ancestor of Brochwel Ysgithrog.
+Little has been preserved in the historical records about Elisedd, who was a descendant of Brochwel Ysgithrog.
 He appears to have reclaimed the territory of Powys after it had been overrun by the English.
-His great-grandson, Cyngen ap Cadell erected a column in his memory which stands not far from the later abbey of Valle Crucis.
+His great-grandson, Cyngen ap Cadell, erected a column in his memory which stands not far from the later abbey of Valle Crucis.
 This is known as the Pillar of Eliseg, but the form Eliseg which appears on the column is thought to be a mistake by the carver of the inscription.

 The Latin inscription on the pillar is now very hard to read, but was apparently clearer in the time of Edward Lhuyd, who transcribed it.
 The translation of the part of the inscription referring to Elisedd is as follows: